Injured in an Uber?

 The idea behind the technology is to streamline the transportation industry and make getting from point A to point B easier for the user, but it is not without problems.
 Getting into a car with a stranger can be potentially dangerous for many reasons including reckless or distracted driving, potential car accidents, sexual misconduct, and assault, or discrimination.
 While the possibilities are frightening, they are all too real when trusting a stranger to drive you to your destination.
 More than ever, it is important to always pay attention to your surroundings.

-If you are in an accident while riding in an Uber, dial 911 and call the police immediately.
+If you are in an accident while riding in an Uber in Chicago, dial 911 and call the police immediately.
 If the accident is not an emergency because there are no life-threatening injuries or the accident is not blocking traffic, call the Chicago Police non-emergency number.
 If within city limits, dial 311.
 If outside city limits, call 312-746-6000 and a dispatcher will be there to take your call.
 After contacting emergency personnel, begin documenting all evidence.
 This includes:

-- The names and contact information for all individuals involved in the accident, including the Uber driver
+- The names and contact information for all individuals involved in the accident, including the Chicago Uber driver

 - Photos of the accident, including any barriers hit or skid marks from tires, and pictures of the damage inflicted on the cars